 - Access to key government and administration decision makers;

 - Work with fellow members to exchange best practices at the national and local level with other faith-based ID/DD service providers;

 - Support other network members in navigating today's complex and changing service environment;

 - Representation in national coalitions

 - Receive helpful resources such as toolkits, factsheets and other materials on national advocacy efforts; and

-- Are invited to take part in events such as self-advocate trainings, Capitol Hill visits, the One God, One Call biennial conference, the LSA-DN Open Forum and more.
+- Are invited to take part in events such as self-advocate trainings, Capitol Hill visits, and more.

 What We Believe